k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 - **interface_name** - the table's source interface.

-- **target_ref_table_name** - This is an optional parameter.
+- **target_ref_table_name** - this is an optional parameter.
 It can be populated when the table names are different in the source and target.
 If empty, the target table name will be taken from the **reference_table_name** field.

 - **target_schema_name** - populated by the target DB schema's name that stores the table.